speechmatics/legacy-v1-python-example/README.md

 This is an example script for uploading audio files and saving the transcript in a .json file

-> NOTE: For information on how to use the current V2 Speechmatics API,
+> NOTE: For information on how to use the current Speechmatics Realtime ASR API v2,
 > see [speechmatics-python](https://github.com/speechmatics/speechmatics-python) repository.